1997 Turkish military memorandum: Events

 On 17 January 1997, during a visit to the Turkish General Staff, President Süleyman Demirel requested a briefing on common military problems. İsmail Hakkı Karadayı, Chief of the General Staff, enumerated 55 items.
 Demirel said half of them were based on hearsay and encouraged Karadayı to communicate with the government and to soften the memorandum's wording.

 On 31 January 1997, protests were arranged by the Sincan municipality in Ankara, against Israeli human rights violations that took place in guise of an "Al-Quds night".
 The building in which the event took place was plastered with posters of Hamas and Hezbollah.
 As a reaction to the demonstration, tanks moved to the streets of Sincan on 4 February.
 This intervention was later described by Çevik Bir as "a balance adjustment to democracy".

 At the National Security Council (MGK) meeting on 28 February 1997, the generals submitted their views on issues regarding secularism and political Islam on Turkey to the government.
-The MGK made several decisions during this meeting, and Prime Minister Necmettin Erbakan from the Welfare Party was forced to sign the decisions, some of which were:
+Admiral Güven Erkaya, commander of the Navy, criticized the government.
+After a 9-hour meeting, the MGK made several decisions, and Prime Minister Necmettin Erbakan from the Welfare Party was forced to sign the decisions, some of which were: